-Alternative 3 - Proposed Action - High Hazard Rehabilitation: Labyrinth Weir Spillway
+Alternative 3 - Proposed Action - High Hazard Rehabilitation: Vegetated Raise and Alternative 4 - Proposed Action - High Hazard Rehabilitation: RCC Stepped Spillway

-The High Hazard Potential Rehabilitation Alternative would reduce the risk of catastrophic breach and the potential impacts to downstream water quality that would result from a sudden catastrophic breach.
+The High Hazard Potential Rehabilitation Alternatives would reduce the risk of catastrophic breach and the potential impacts to downstream water quality that would result from a sudden catastrophic breach.
 Rehabilitation would maintain the function of the dam to collect and store sediment from the upstream watershed but would not restore the natural sediment regime to pre-impoundment conditions.
-The addition of a second principal spillway conduit (42-inch) with the existing conduit (42-inch) would result in higher flows being conveyed downstream during routine storm events, but the increase in auxiliary spillway crest elevation would reduce the higher flows conveyed downstream in less frequent storm events.
-It is not expected that the High Hazard Potential Alternative would have an impact on the current bacterial impairment in Escondido Creek.
+The replacement of the principal spillway conduit (12-inch) with a larger size (42-inch) would result in higher flows being conveyed downstream during routine storm events, but the increase in auxiliary spillway crest elevation would reduce the higher flows conveyed downstream in less frequent storm events.
+It is not expected that the High Hazard Potential Alternatives would have an impact on the current bacterial impairment in Escondido Creek.
 Minor, temporary impacts to water quality would occur due to erosion and sedimentation during construction.
 Erosion and sedimentation would be managed through the implementation of a SWPPP and use of BMPs, such as turbidity curtain, silt fence, straw bales, mulch socks, and stabilized construction entrance.
-The High Hazard Potential Rehabilitation Alternative would have temporary and localized effects to substrates, TSS/turbidity, current patterns and circulation, and normal fluctuations during construction.
-There would minor long-term effects to these flow characteristics following construction, resulting from the increase in downstream flows associated with the addition of a 42-inch principal spillway conduit.
+The High Hazard Potential Rehabilitation Alternatives would have temporary and localized effects to substrates, TSS/turbidity, current patterns and circulation, and normal fluctuations during construction.
+There would minor long-term effects to these flow characteristics following construction, resulting from the increase in downstream flows associated with replacement of the existing 12-inch principal spillway conduit with a 42-inch principal spillway conduit.